How to Find the Best Deals on Engagement Rings

 You can also use this trick to update a family ring with a dated setting.
 Just make sure your family is good with the idea before you dismantle an heirloom.

 Online jewelers have less overhead, so they can afford to charge less.
 Spend some time visiting local jewelry stores to hone in on what you’re looking for.
 Then, take your search online.
 Reputable companies, like Blue Nile and James Allen, offer a pressure-free sales environment and a money-back guarantee.
 For the biggest savings, steer clear of any website attached to a big brick-and-mortar brand.
 Their online prices probably won’t be any better than their in-store prices.

 Shop at the Right Time

 Want the very best deal on an engagement ring?
 Then, you may want to avoid proposing at Christmas and Valentine’s Day.
 Since these are popular times to pop the question, the selection is likely to be picked over, making it less likely that you’ll find a bargain.
-Steer clear of that November—February shopping time frame, if you’re serious about finding a deal.
+Steer clear of that November through February shopping time frame, if you’re serious about finding a deal.
 The summer months are your best bet.
 Since it’s typically a slow sales time, you’ll find the prices are much more negotiable.

 Pick Something Other Than a Diamond

 Diamonds didn’t become the engagement stone of choice until around 1947.
-Before that, sapphires, emeralds and rubies were the norm.
+Before that, sapphires, emeralds and rubies were the norms.
 Bring back the tradition by selecting one of these eye-catching gems as the centerpiece for your ring.
 They’re all hard gemstones, so they’ll stand up well to daily wear, and since they cost far less than a diamond, you’ll be able to afford a much larger stone.